Contents:

 When deciding between a degree apprenticeship and a full-time university education in STEM, you face an important choice.
-Both paths lead to a bachelor’s or master’s degree but offer different experiences and benefits.
+Both paths lead to a bachelor’s degree or master’s degree but offer different experiences and benefits.
 Your decision should reflect your individual goals, learning preferences, and career ambitions.

 A degree apprenticeship lets you earn while you learn, combining practical work experience with academic study to give you direct industry exposure.
 Alternatively, a traditional university education provides an academic-focused environment where you can gain in-depth theoretical knowledge and enjoy a wide range of social and academic opportunities.